danko-david/uartbus/README.md

 The microcontroller's UART port is connected to the bus using bus driver:
 ![driver circuit](./resources/image/bus_driver_fet.jpg)

-(During the developement: Vcc = 12V; Rbus = 500Ω; Rtx = 0Ω;
+(During the development: Vcc = 12V; Rbus = 500Ω; Rtx = 0Ω;
 Rin & Ronline = 10 KΩ; 120m twisted pair for GND and Bus wire; 115,2 kbps)
 (Note: this BS170 tolerates ±20V of Ugs voltage so can be connected directly to the bus wire, but this might be risky when dealing with high transient voltage.
-Solution: Connect TVS diode between bus and GND wire.
+Solution: Connect TVS diode between `Bus` and `GND` wire.
 See documentation)

 This is a simple level driver which makes the byte sent on the TX port appears in the `Bus` line and data appears on the `Bus` wire translated to the RX port with the proper logic level.
 This also means what we send on the TX we receive on the RX.
-This also used to detect transmission error and collision detection.
+This used for transmission error and collision detection.

 ![Bus wire and RX oscillogramm](./resources/image/bus_12v_115200_120m_UTP.jpg)